nedostatoksna/nedostatoksna/README.md

 ### Hello! 👋
-Hello!
 My name is Margarita Zhentsova, and I'm a frontend developer with over a year of experience in web development.
 My main specialization is creating interactive and user-friendly interfaces using HTML, CSS, and JavaScript, as well as React and Next.js frameworks.

 ## Skills